 - 2 Outdoor wireless connections are usually realised with external antennae and extension cables together with lightning protection for safety.
 The power loss from the cable is approx. 1 dB per metre.
 A cable 4 m long thus reduces power by 4 dB, the lightning protection and the various plug connections also lead to the loss of a further 1 dB.
-Thus the power of the external antenna is:

-17 dBm 4 dB 1 db = 12 dBm. - (3) The power received by the antenna is then amplified.
+Thus the power of the external antenna is: - (3) The power received by the antenna is then amplified.
 An AirLancer Extender O-18a (with an emitting angle of 18°) supplies an antenna gain of 18 dBm.
 The total power output from the antenna is thus: